 - Why you should always stand behind every one of your actions.

-- Tips for creating confidence within you.
+- Tips for creating confidence within you and overcoming self doubt.

 Featured on the show

 Welcome to the Life Coach School podcast, where it's all about real clients, real problems, and real coaching.
 Now your host, Master Coach Instructor, Brooke Castillo.